ISISComputingGroup/ibex_developers_manual/creating_the_ibex_developer_version_of_eclipse.rst

 Finally
 -------

 #.
+From Window -> Preferences -> Maven -> Errors/Warnings choose 'Ignore' for 'Plugin execution not covered by lifecycle configuration'
+#.
 Tidy up - check for paths tied to your own user account and either remove the offending line or delete the file
 #.
 Zip up both the workspace and the eclipse folder, to get all plugins and settings